RafaMiyauchi/adinais_football_mobile/README.md

 ## 4. `StatelessWidget` vs. `StatefulWidget`

 This was a really important concept.
 The main difference is all about **memory** (or "state").
 A **`StatelessWidget`** has no memory; it just takes in data and builds itself.
-My `ItemCard` is a perfect example—it just *shows* info and can't change on its own.
+My `ItemCard` is a perfect example of this, it just *shows* info and can't change on its own.
 A **`StatefulWidget`** is the opposite; it has a memory (a `State` object) and *can* change over time.
 For example, a checkbox needs to *remember* if it's checked.
 When its internal state changes, I'd have to call `setState()` to tell Flutter to rebuild it.
 I think the general rule of thumb now is to always start with `Stateless` and only "upgrade" it to `Stateful` if I really need it to remember something internally.

 ## 5. What is `BuildContext`?